karthik324/Number-Fact-API/README.md

 # api_integration

 Trying to learn API Integration.
-And this is a simple, number fact checking app with "numbersapi.com"
+And this is a simple, number fact checking app with [Numbers API](http://numbersapi.com/)

 ## Getting Started